unxok/dataedit/README.md

 -   [x] Allow no file link being displayed
 -   [x] You can now do 'TABLE WITHOUT ID...' _without_ including `file.link`
 -   [x] Nested property support
-    -   If you use YAML or JSON objects in frontmatter, that will update correctly
+    -   If you use YAML objects in frontmatter, that will update correctly
+-   [ ] Grouped results support?
+-           - This might not make sense...
+-   [x] Inline property support
--   [x] Block toolbar
+-   [ ] Block toolbar
     -   You can now choose items to show in a toolbar near your Dataedit block for quick access to common settings and tools for Dataedit
 -   [ ] Settings overhaul
     -   [ ] Block config